majeinfo/chaingun/README.md

 - Embeds a Web server to manage remote injectors but also supports a "batch mode"
 - Uses a YAML syntax to describe the stress scenarii
 - Embeds a Web Designer to help build the YAML scripts !
+- May be run in "proxy mode" to help you create the YAML scripts !

 # Building